guzailaamer/MyKisanAI/Dev Notes/PROGRESS.md

     - `/tts` (text-to-speech)
     - `/stt` (speech-to-text)

+- **Frontend-Backend Integration:**
+  - Frontend API utility (`src/api.js`) calls backend endpoints.
+  - Local development uses `http://localhost:8000` as backend base URL.

+- **Crop Diagnosis (Gemini Vision):**
+  - UI allows users to upload crop images for diagnosis.
+  - Backend route `/diagnose_crop` accepts image and forwards to Gemini Vision API (integration pending).
+  - Response structure defined for disease identification and remedy suggestions.
+  - Frontend displays diagnosis results in text; voice output planned for

 ---

 ## The Rest of the Incomplete Phases can be found in `PROJECT_PHASES.md`

 ## 📄 Reference
 - See `PROJECT_PHASES.md` for the full MVP plan and phase breakdown.
-- This file is up to date as of the latest backend/main.py and project structure.
+- This file is up to date as of the latest backend/main.py, frontend, and project structure.